 ANSWER: Jury excuses are available from the courtroom bailiff.

 FAILURE TO APPEAR: What happens if I don't show up for jury service?

 ANSWER: Jury service is not voluntary but a civil duty.
-Persons who fail to appear for jury service after being summoned may be fined $250 and otherwise punished for contempt of court.
+Persons who fail to appear for jury service after being summoned may be fined $500, receive 30-90 days in jail or both.